zblanco/runic/README.md

   |> last_word()
 ```

-We've used the common `tokenize/1` function 3 times for the same input text.
+However in evaluating these linearly we've used the common `tokenize/1` function 3 times for the same input text.

+This could be problematic if `tokenize/1` is expensive - we'd prefer to run it just once and then fed into the rest of our pipeline.

-With Runic we can compose all of these steps into one workflow and evaluate them.
+With Runic we can compose all of these steps into one workflow and evaluate them together.

 ```elixir
 text_processing_workflow =